Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 Installing Required Dependencies

-All of the Following commands should be run on the Raspberry Pi.
+All of the following commands should be run on the Raspberry Pi.

-Connect to the Raspberry Pi’s IP address, port: 2222 with SSH.
+Connect to the Raspberry Pi’s IP address, port: 22 with SSH.
 Log in to the Pi with the default username/password: pi/raspberry, (or whatever username/password you use).

-1. Get everything up to date
+1. Get everything up to date IMPORTANT!!!

 sudo apt update sudo apt dist-upgrade # reboot the device sudo reboot